 Edward Parnell lives in Norfolk and has an MA in Creative Writing from the University of East Anglia.
-He was the recipient of an Escalator Award from Writers’ Centre Norwich, and in 2009 received a Winston Churchill Travelling Fellowship to fund a book-research expedition to the Australian Outback on the trail of a rare parrot.
+He is the recipient of an Escalator Award from the National Centre for Writing and a Winston Churchill Travelling Fellowship.

 His first novel The Listeners (2014), won the Rethink New Novels Prize.
 Ghostland (William Collins, 2019), a work of narrative non-fiction, is a moving exploration of what has haunted our writers and artists – as well as his own haunted past.
 It is a unique and elegiac meditation on grief, memory and longing, and of the redemptive power of stories and nature.